 Port forwarding can be configured in Advanced settings in the eero app.

-- Proceed to Add a reservation under IPv4 Reservations & Port Forwards or Add a firewall rule under IPv6 Firewall Rules
+- From here, you can add a reservation under IPv4 Reservations & Port Forwards or a firewall rule under IPv6 Firewall Rules

-- Assign permissions to an already connected device, or manually add a new device
+- You can assign permissions to a previously connected device, or manually add a new device.

 - You can now edit the permissions with a specific IP address (IPv4 only), MAC address and open a specific internal/external port.
 You can also select a protocol for both TCP & UDP or either TCP or UDP

 - Hit the back button on the top left to save your selected settings

 Hairpin NAT support

 Hairpin NAT — also known as NAT loopback and Hairpinning — is an advanced network feature that allows you to access port forwarded devices from inside the network using an external IP address — is now automatically enabled for all networks running eeroOS version 3.3 or later.
 You can check your network version by following these steps.

 In order to use this feature, you will need to have configured a port forward on your network and ensure that the port needed to reach the network isn't blocked by another device (such as an upstream router)